Don’t know much about Carbs-Let’s help you in your learning journey about carbs.

 Are Carbs Good Or Bad?

-Are you confused about whether carbs are good or bad for your health?
+Are you confused about whether Carbohydrates (carbs for short) are good or bad for your health?
 With so much conflicting information, it’s easy to feel overwhelmed.
 Some people swear by low-carb diets, while others believe that carbohydrates are essential for energy and overall well-being.
-In this blog post, we’ll explore the science behind carbs and their impact on your health.
+In this post, we’ll explore the science behind carbs and their impact on your health.
 So buckle up and get ready to uncover the truth about one of the most controversial topics in nutrition!

 What are carbs?

 Carbs are one of the three macronutrients (the others being fat and protein), and they are essential for our health.
-Carbs provide us with energy, fiber, and many essential vitamins and minerals.
+Carbohydrates are the compounds which are made of single or multiple sugars and they comprise atoms of carbon, hydrogen, and oxygen.
+Carbs provide energy, fiber, and many essential vitamins and minerals.
+The body’s important systems such as the brain and nervous system prefer depending upon carbohydrates for their energy needs.

 There are two types of carbs: